 East Cobb Park has outstanding playground features and kid-friendly events, including summer movie nights, holiday celebrations and frequent live music entertainers.
-The East Cobber Parade and Festival in fall is a not-to-be-missed event with its parade of youth dancers, musicians, and gymnasts, plus a family-friendly carnival at the end.
+The East Cobber Parade and Festival (cancelled for 2021) in fall is a not-to-be-missed event with its parade of youth dancers, musicians, and gymnasts, plus a family-friendly carnival at the end.
 Try a hike on the dog-friendly Johnson Ferry Trail, running along the Chattahoochee River.
 The river views, mini waterfall and impressive rock formations are exciting for kids.

 Shop till you Drop